almonzer-fadl/portfolio/docs/documentation.md

 ## Overview

 This documentation provides a comprehensive guide to building a modern, hireable portfolio website inspired by the best elements from top developer portfolios.
-The portfolio combines sleek design, smooth animations, and professional presentation to showcase Almonzer Ahmed Fadl's skills and experience.
+The portfolio combines sleek design, smooth animations, and professional presentation to showcase Almonzer Fadl's skills and experience.

 ## Design Inspiration & Features